uwplse/PUMPKIN-git/README.md

 It should print this output:

 ```
-The definition has been added to Test.v.tmp.
+The definition has been added to Test_patch.v.
-Difference between Test.v and Test.v.tmp:
+Difference between Test.v and Test_patch.v:

 2a3,13
 > Theorem test_old: